-Since its creation, minoxidil has been the most effective way to regrow hair in women.
-This is an FDA-approved ingredient for hair loss available in a concentration of 2% for women (5% for men) and has been found safe to use for both males and females.
-It is most effective for women to treat overall hair thinning.
+Minoxidil is an FDA-approved ingredient for hair loss available in a concentration of 2% for women (5% for men) and is one of the most effective treatments for overall hair thinning in women.
 For optimal results, minoxidil should be applied twice daily for 4 - 6 months.

 DHT Blocking Scalp Serum